Great Neighborhoods - NW Bellevue

 Guiding Principles supplementing the above to follow

-Seattlerust about 3 years ago
+Seattlerust over 3 years ago

 Happy Friday or Blursday- I am unhappy with the Vision statement as is in that I find a description of my neighborhood but not guidance or policy/direct for future.
 The meat on the bones need to be action verb orientated, ie., support current housing stock by several means, allow ADU' and DDU's as a policy or provide options for subareas to make application for and what ADU and AADU's will encompass- # of persons, parking, size, whom dwells there, etc, a break down of developer fees and education the neighborhood of how those fees are used in the specific neighborhood, and there is a whole host of ideas for tree canopy and green spaces, etc. See where I am going.

-KatHughes about 3 years ago
+KatHughes almost 4 years ago

 I want to see the following included in Vision Statement with specifics included as necessary in sub-neighborhood Policy Statements.